ModusCreateOrg/devops-infra-demo/README.md

 ---------

 This assumes that you already have a Route 53 domain in your AWS account created.
-You need to either edit variables.tf to match your domain or specify the domain as a command line `var` parameter.
+You need to either edit variables.tf to match your domain, ami, and AWS zone or specify these values as command line `var` parameters.

     cd terraform
     terraform get
+    # Example with values from our environment (replace with values from your environment)
+    # terraform plan -var zone=us-east-2 -var ami=ami-08f730916e53de731 -var domain=moduscreate.com -out tf.plan
     terraform plan -out tf.plan -var 'domain=example.net'
     terraform apply tf.plan
-    # check to see if everything worked
+    # check to see if everything worked - use the same variables here as above
     terraform destroy -var 'domain=example.net'